-For some majors – absolutely.
-For the increasing global economy, Study Abroad is no longer considered a luxury.
-Our government wants Americans to Study Abroad so much that it offers numerous State Department scholarships.
-The US Congress also declared 2006 The Year of Study Abroad.
+For some majors – absolutely!
+In an increasingly global economy, Study Abroad is no longer considered a luxury.
+The U.S. Government supports Study Abroad through numerous State Department scholarships.

 Yes!
-Traveling as a student is more affordable than at any time later in life.
+Traveling as a student is more affordable than at any other time in life.
 The cost of studying abroad changes depending on each program.
-For most programs, a large portion of the cost of studying abroad depends on the location and the length of time a student studies abroad.
-While most of Campbell's internal scholarships are tuition remission scholarships and therefore not applicable to study abroad, federal loans and grants do apply.
-The study abroad office encourages students to research outside scholarships for study abroad.
-You can find more information about financial aid here.
+A large portion of the cost depends on the location and the length of time a student is abroad.

 Campbell University Campus Safety has a copy of all travel documents including contact information for any student who is abroad.
-They are open 24 hours and serve as a central point of contact for students and families.
-They can be reached via phone at (910) 893-1375.
+They are open 24 hours/day and serve as a central point of contact for students and families.
+They can be reached via phone at 1-910-893-1375.